codygunton/NBA-Shooter-Profiler/examples/klay_thompson.md

 # Player: Klay Thompson

 We analyze Klay Thompsons's shots.
-We dropped the variable DRIBBLES, partially out of a desire for simplicity, and partially because DRIBBLES is generally a more discriminative feature for centers and other players who spend more time close to the basket.
+We drop the variable DRIBBLES, partially out of a desire for simplicity, and partially because DRIBBLES is generally a more discriminative feature for centers and other players who spend more time close to the basket.

 ## k-Means Clustering and Visualization